 Topics used in the opinion retrieval task follow the familiar title, description, and narrative structure, as used in topics in other TREC test collections.
-50 topics were selected from a collection of queries sent to commercial blog search engines during the time the corpus was collected.
-These topics were created by selecting queries, and building topics around those queries.
-In particular, the title fields are the literal queries from the search query logs file donated by BlogPulse and Technorati.
+50 topics were selected by NIST from a donated collection of queries sent to commercial blog search engines over the time period that the Blogs06 collection was being collected.
+NIST assessors created the topics by selecting queries, and building topics around those queries.
+In particular, the title fields are the literal queries from the donated search query logs file.
 Based on the title field, an assessor developed an interpretation of what the searcher who originally submitted the query was looking for.
 The assessor then searched the Blog06 test collection to see if blog posts with relevant opinions appear in the collection.
 This searching was by no means complete and no relevance judgements from this phase were retained.
-Finally, the assessor recorded his interpretation of the query in the description and narrative fields; an example of a topic is included in Figure 1.
+Finally, the assessor recorded his/her interpretation of the query in the description and narrative fields.
+An example of a topic is included in Figure 1.